jaewan/Distributed_Memory/benchmarks/README.md

 ## Instructions for Ray Object Store Capacity Manipulation

-## Instructions for Running Spark Bench
+## Spark Bench

-### Our Configurations
+### Running spark bench with our configurations
 For preliminary testing of the viability of remote memory, we ran SparkBench (HiBench) on a single node.
+We ran on an Amazon AWS EC2 instance.
+To replicate our setup, run `setup.sh`.
+Note that this will install Spark and Hadoop (with specific versions) in `/usr/local` as well as downloading the HiBench repo into the parent folder.
+After setting up using the setup script, run `run.sh` to get data within the `results` folder that will automatically be generated.
+To delete all external downloads after testing, run `clean.sh`.

 ## Instructions for Peak Memory Prediction Evaluation